 At the beginning of the semester, spring break still seems far enough away that its arrival is easy to brush off, leading you to procrastinate —“eh, one cookie now won’t make a difference, I’ll start my diet next week,” you tell yourself, as one cookie quickly turns into two and next week turns into never.
 Instead of setting yourself up for the need to scramble to shape up at the last minute, find ways to constantly remind yourself of your goal from the get-go so that you’re motivated all along.

-“When I need motivation to work out, looking at fitness boards on Pinterest always gets me going,” says Katie, a sophomore at the University of Michigan.
+“When I need motivation to work out, looking at fitness boards on Pinterest always gets me going,” says Katie, a student at the University of Michigan.
 “You can find workout tips, pictures, quotes… to give you the push you need,” she explains.
 Need some Pinspiration?
 Scroll through HC’s Fitness board!

 There are plenty of other ways to motivate yourself to stick to your plan.
 Make a countdown on your calendar so that you can really keep track of how much time you have.
 Hang your bikini up on your closet door.
 Tape a picture of the beach to your snack drawer.
 Write notes with inspirational quotations or encouraging words and stick them around your room.
 Do whatever will inspire you to get going now, rather than later!
 Keep your motivators visible so that whenever you see them, you’ll be less likely to slack and more likely to resist temptations that will set you back.
 Sure, those cookies are calling your name—but the beach is screaming it!